Cesar backs Flamengo to beat Liverpool in Club World Cup final | Goal.com

 "So, let's go, we have to believe, always."

-Liverpool boss Jurgen Klopp suggested Flamengo do boast an advantage considering their league season is over, but also stressed that they are blessed with a great manaer.
+Liverpool boss Jurgen Klopp suggested Flamengo do boast an advantage considering their league season is over, but also stressed that they are blessed with a great manager.

 “Probably Flamengo’s season is over, they are here with the full squad pretty much as well," Klopp said.
 "We have just to recover as quick as possible and to make ourselves ready.